 Hang-on-tank aquarium heaters are less efficient than other varieties.

 Ultimately, you'll find better options out there.
-We recommend a hang-on model only if you have no other option available to you.
+Consider hang-on model only if you have no other option available to you.

 Price: Low-watt hang-on aquarium heaters can be found for $5 to $10.
 Even very powerful models don't usually exceed $50 or $60.

 Submersible aquarium heaters are generally tube-shaped and can be fully submerged in the water.

 Submersible aquarium heaters are efficient at regulating water temperature.

 You can easily find a wide range of submersible aquarium heaters online and in pet stores, so you have plenty of choices.